Blueberry Compote, warm, tasty goodness. Serve it on pancakes, waffles, French toast, everything.

 Buy Blueberries in Season

 When the blueberries come in season in the Shenandoah Valley, they really come in.
 Our friends the Johnson’s have big, plump blueberries—as do some of the other vendors—at the Harrisonburg Farmers’ Market.
-We usually buy many more blueberries than we can eat while they are in season.
+We usually buy more blueberries than we can eat while they are in season and use them periodically.
+I’d like to say we use them all year long, but they don’t last that long in our house.

 How to Freeze Blueberries